Looking for support for your finance function? Book a time with an expert.

 Quick Ratio = (Current Assets - Inventory - Prepaid Expenses) ÷ Current Liabilities

-• Cash and equivalents: All immediately available funds, including checking accounts, money markets, and very short-term investments - usually less than 3 months
+These are all immediately available liquid funds.
+Think checking accounts, money market accounts, and any short-term investments - usually less than 3 months.

-• Accounts receivable: Money owed to the company by customers, typically due within 30-90 days
+All that outstanding money you're waiting for.
+Accounts receivable is money owed to the company by customers, typically due within 30-90 days

-• Current liabilities: All obligations due within the next 12 months, including accounts payable, short-term debt, current portion of long-term debt, and accrued expenses
+This is money you owe to other companies.
+All obligations due within the next 12 months, including accounts payable, short-term debt, current portion of long-term debt, and accrued expenses, make up liabilities.

 Example 1: Strong Quick Ratio